tobony/convert-markdown-to-html-blog/public/sample.md

 ## Blockquotes

 > Blockquotes can also be nested...
 >> ...by using additional greater-than signs right next to each other...
 > > > ...or with spaces between arrows.

 ## Lists
 Unordered

-+ Create a list by starting a line with `+`, `-`, or `*`
++ Create Excel lists by starting with functions like `SUM`, `AVERAGE`, or `COUNT`
-+ Sub-lists are made by indenting 2 spaces:
++ Advanced functions are categorized by type:
-  - Marker character change forces new list start:
+  - Mathematical functions for calculations:
-    * Ac tristique libero volutpat at
+    * SUM to add values in a range
-    + Facilisis in pretium nisl aliquet
+    + AVERAGE to find the mean of values
-    - Nulla volutpat aliquam velit
+    - MAX and MIN to find highest and lowest values
-+ Very easy!
++ Excel makes data analysis easy!

 Ordered

-1. Lorem ipsum dolor sit amet
+1. Calculate sum of a cell range using the SUM function
-2. Consectetur adipiscing elit
+2. Find data from another table using the VLOOKUP function
-3. Integer molestie lorem at massa
+3. Perform conditional calculations using the IF function

-1. You can use sequential numbers...
+1. Use sequential numbering or...
-1. ...or keep all the numbers as `1.`
+1. ...keep all numbers as `1.`

-Start numbering with offset:
+Start from a specific number:

-57. foo
+57. Combine text using the CONCATENATE function
-1. bar
+1. Calculate average values using the AVERAGE function

 ## Code